mlpack/mlpack/doc/user/bindings/cli.md

         [--verbose] [--version] [--output_model_file <string>]
 ```

 An implementation of the EM algorithm for training Gaussian mixture models (GMMs).
 Given a dataset, this can train a GMM for future use with other tools.
-[Detailed documentation](#gmm_train_detailed-documentation)
+[Detailed documentation](#gmm_train_detailed-documentation).